-The Ibiza has been in production for a few years now, so most electrical and mechanical problems should be ironed out, although there have been reports of the seven-speed DSG gearbox being troublesome and proving quite costly to fix.
+The Ibiza has been in production for a few years now, so most electrical and mechanical problems should be ironed out.

-A raft of standard safety kit helped the Ibiza achieve its five-star Euro NCAP crash test score.
-Electronic stability control and a tyre pressure warning indicator come as standard, but there are only four airbags – curtain bags are a £200 option – but you do get tyre pressure monitors and hill hold control.
-The Cupra adds xenon headlamps and LED running lights to this list, while rear seat curtain airbags are available for £195.
+A raft of standard safety kit helped the Ibiza achieve a five-star Euro NCAP crash test score back in 2011, while kit such as xenon lights, tiredness-recognition, a tyre-pressure monitor and SEAT’s Multi-Collision Braking feature that applies the brakes after a crash to help avoid more impacts all comes as standard.
+However, there are only four airbags – curtain bags are a £200 option – while rear seat curtain airbags are available for £195.